kulla/ansible-role-taskwarrior/README.md

 taskwarrior_client_key:
 ```

 You can find more variables for a more specialized configuration in [`defaults/main.yml`](defaults/main.yml).
-Normally you will not need to use these.
+Normally you will not need to use them.

 Example Playbook
 ----------------